quicwg/ops-drafts/draft-ietf-quic-manageability.md

-While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}}), this method of recognizing QUIC traffic is NOT RECOMMENDED.
+While the second most significant bit (0x40) of the first octet is set to 1 in most QUIC packets of the current version (see {{public-header}}), this method of recognizing QUIC traffic is not recommended.
 First, it only provides one bit of information and is quite prone to collide with UDP-based protocols other than those that this static bit is meant to allow multiplexing with.
 Second, this feature of the wire image is not invariant